VSmague/VSmague/README.md

 ## Valentin SMAGUE

-2nd year student at [ENSAE Paris](https://www.ensae.fr/).
+3nd year student at [ENS Paris-Saclay MVA](https://www.master-mva.com/) and at [ENSAE Paris](https://www.ensae.fr/).

-Data Science, Machine Learning and Economics enthusiast.
+Data Science, Machine Learning and Statistics enthusiast.

-Here are some of my academic projects at ENSAE !
+Here are some of my academic projects at MVA and at ENSAE !

 ### Currently working on :

-* Accident severity prediction using machine learning models in association with the [CREST](https://crest.science/).
-[Project](https://github.com/solinemignot/statapp_sujet26)
-* Unbiased Gradient Estimator using Monte-Carlo method (autonormalized importance sampling, ...)
-[Project](https://github.com/VSmague/Unbiased_Gradient)

 ### Some Projects :

 * Music genre prediction in Python using machine learning models (Random Forest, XGBosst) and Spotify's API.
 [Project](https://github.com/TurboClem/Python-pour-la-Data-Science)
 * Delivery network optimization in Python using deterministic algorithms (Kruskal's Algorithm, Floyd-Warshall algorithm) and non deterministic algorithms (greedy algorithm).
 [Project](https://github.com/VSmague/ensae-prog23)
+* Accident severity prediction using machine learning models in association with the [CREST](https://crest.science/).
+[Project](https://github.com/solinemignot/statapp_sujet26)

 ### How to reach me :